JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 }
 ```

-Note that the configuration differs from the standard Android resource configuration.
+Note that this configuration differs from the standard Android resource configuration.

 ### iOS